Zookeeper and Animal Trainer

 I am Natasha Rhyan Brace, I study Animal Management Level 3.
 I am wondering if you could help me with an assessment, I need to explain the restraint of a Bottlenose Dolphin and I am wondering how and what tools should be used to restrain ?
 Thanks

-Asked by Natasha R Brace over 11 years ago
+Asked by Natasha R Brace about 12 years ago

 Hi Natasha!
 Are you wondering about the methods for restraining a wild dolphin during a capture and release, or were you wondering more about a procedure with a dolphin in human care?
 I'm happy to help once I know a little more!